teambit/docs/old_docs/remote-collection.md

 Note: removing people might hurt their feelings :)

-## Create a remote Collection on your server
+## Create a remote scope on your server

-To create a Collection on a self-managed server, [learn more here](/docs/conf-bit-on-the-server.html).
+To create a scope on a self-managed server, [learn more here](/docs/conf-bit-on-the-server.html).